Magicherry/AyeNote/README.md

 ## Usage

 ### Getting Started
-1. **Register an Account**: Create a new user account or use the admin panel
+1. Create a new user account or use the admin panel
-2. **Create Topics**: Start by creating topics for your learning areas
+2. Start by creating topics for your learning areas
-3. **Add Notes**: Add detailed notes under each topic with rich text content
+3. Add detailed notes under each topic with rich text content
-4. **Search Books**: Use the book search feature to find and analyze books
+4. Use the book search feature to find and analyze books
-5. **View Analytics**: Check your behavior analysis to see reading patterns
+5. Check your behavior analysis to see reading patterns

-### Key Features
+### Highlights
-- **Note Management**: Organize learning materials, search through content, edit or delete as needed
+- Organize learning materials, search through content, edit or delete as needed
-- **Book Search**: Access Douban book database, view ratings and reviews, track search history
+- Access Douban book database, view ratings and reviews, track search history
-- **Data Analytics**: Visualize search patterns, view rating distributions, get personalized recommendations
+- Visualize search patterns, view rating distributions, get personalized recommendations

 ## Project Structure